 - 3. Is electrode P the cathode or the anode?
 Support your answer by writing the half-reaction that takes place at electrode P. - 4.
-Write down the half-reaction that takes place at electrode Q. (2)

-It is found that the impure copper plate contains platinum.
-The platinum forms a residue at the bottom of the container during electrolysis.

-- 5. Refer to the relative strengths of reducing agents to explain why platinum forms a residue at the bottom of the container.
-(2) - How will the concentration of the copper(II) sulphate solution change during electrolysis?
+Write down the half-reaction that takes place at electrode Q. (2)It is found that the impure copper plate contains platinum.
+The platinum forms a residue at the bottom of the container during electrolysis. - 5.
+Refer to the relative strengths of reducing agents to explain why platinum forms a residue at the bottom of the container.
+(2) - 6.
+How will the concentration of the copper(II) sulphate solution change during electrolysis?
 Write down only INCREASES, DECREASES or REMAINS THE SAME.
-(3) - [11]
+(3)ÉcoleBooks [11]

-Solutions 1.
-DC 🗸 (1)2.
-Free ions needed to conduct electricity 🗸 (1)3.
-Cathode. \checkmark Cu2+ + 2e- \rightarrow Cu \checkmark (2)4. $Cu \rightarrow Cu^{2+} + 2e^{-} \checkmark \checkmark$ (2)5.
-Pt is a weaker reducing agent than Cu √and will not be oxidised 🗸 (2)OR Cu is a stronger reducing agent than Pt and will be oxidised 6.
-Remains the same. anode \checkmark equals the rate at which Cu2+(aq) is reduced at the cathode 🗸 (3)[11]
+- 1. DC / (1) - 2.
+Free ions needed to conduct electricity ✓ (1) - 3.
+Cathode. \checkmark Cu2+ + 2e- \rightarrow Cu \checkmark (2) - 4. $Cu \rightarrow Cu^{2+} + 2e^{-} \checkmark \checkmark$ (2) - 5.
+Pt is a weaker reducing agent than Cu √and will not be oxidised 🗸 (2)

+Cu is a stronger reducing agent than Pt and will be oxidised

+6. Remains the same. ✓ The rate at which Cu is oxidised at the anode ✓ equals the rate at which Cu2+(aq) is reduced at the cathode <

-c) The recovery or extraction of aluminium metal from bauxite
+The recovery or extraction of aluminium metal from bauxite